 Actual 45 mm size by Hughes Bovy, E. Lossier, Genf

-Adrian von Bubenberg, Hero of the Battle of Murten 1476, renowned a Bernese knight, astute military commander, and fair mayor (Schultheiss) of Bern, as standard-bearer of proud blazon, the heraldic beast - the striding bear, true namesake personification of canton Berne.
-Upon the Suisse Cross rays stylized brilliantly diverging all directions lavishing cherished virtues of independence and free rights, unity as the part fellow brotherhood of the Confederation.
+Adrian von Bubenberg, hero of the Battle of Murten 1476, renowned Bernese knight, astute military commander, and fair mayor (Schultheiss) of Bern, stands tall as the standard-bearer of the city’s famed blazon of the striding bear.
+Upon the Swiss Cross, stylized rays emanating the cherished virtues of independence and free rights, celebrating the brotherhood of the Confederation.

-Triune blazons coat of arms - top emblem of the Cross, reverence in unity of and kinship brotherhood of all Confederacy, with couplet left of heraldic beast – the striding bear insignia depicting the allegory of grand Berne canton, right placement of stylized great horned ram crest of Aarmühle (renamed Interlaken - 1891).
+Triune blazon coat of arms - top emblem of the Cross, declaration of brotherhood within the Confederacy, with left placement of the heraldic striding bear (personification of Bern canton), and right placement of the great horned ram crest of Aarmühle (renamed Interlaken in 1891).

-Six sharpshooters’ of prized choice Perkussionsstutzer Modell 1851 carbine-rifles crosses in unity intertwined the flora branches of the winner’s oaken and laurels, prestigious bestows onto the victors of grand Schützenfest compete.
+Six sharpshooters’ of prized choice Perkussionsstutzer Modell 1851 carbine-rifles crossed in unity resting upon the victor’s garland of the grand Schützenfest competition.

 "Adrian von Bubenberg was born as the son of Heinrich IV von Bubenberg, Schultheiss of Bern and lord of Spiez, whom he succeeded in 1465.
 He was greatly admired and portrayed in literature as the ideal of knightly virtue and of patriotism.